Caribbean

 It's a bit scary to walk on the bridge as it staggers from side to side.

-With the help of a very friendly Costa Rican girl we have met on the trail, we spotted a pair of quetzals.
+With the help of a very friendly Costa Rican girl we had met on the trail, we spotted a pair of quetzals.
 It's a sacred bird for Maya and Aztec people as it's believed to be a goddess of wind and aurora.
 It was deemed a crime to kill a quetzal, so people would pluck its feathers and let it fly.

-Quetzal is a symbol of Guatemala and featured on their currency.
+Quetzal is a symbol of Guatemala and is featured on their currency.
 It's a very rare bird so we considered ourselves very lucky to have seen it.
+Another inhabitant of low-elevation forests - agouti, a common rodent in Costa Rica.

 A beautiful waterfall at the end of the Quebrada Cuecha trail.